 What is Deal Scoring?

-A Deal Score is a lead score that is applied to an open deal and is based on events that can increase or decrease the deal's value.
+A Deal Score is applied to an open deal and is based on events that can increase or decrease the deal's value.
 Scoring is a way for you and your sales team to evaluate and prioritize which lead to reach out to and when, and which deals are less likely to close.

 Similar to contact scoring, deal scoring uses numerical values - the higher the score, the better the deal.
 You can dynamically increase and decrease the score for any deal, allowing fluctuations based on any deal score rules that you set.